Blogs

 Aluminum vs. Wood: Which Material Works Best in Massachusetts?

-Well, between aluminium and wood ramps, aluminium is superior because wood rots, warps, and requires constant maintenance in our weather.
+Between aluminum and wood ramps, aluminum wins for Massachusetts homes because wood rots, warps, and needs constant maintenance in our weather.

 Custom HTML/CSS/JAVASCRIPT

-• Non-slip texture: Raised patterns or rubber coating for ice/snow
+• Non-slip texture: Raised patterns or rubber coating for ice and snow

-• Handrails on both sides: 34-38 inches high, full length
+• Handrails on both sides: 34 to 38 inches high, full length

-• Edge guards: 2-4 inch raised sides stop wheel slip-offs
+• Edge guards: 2 to 4 inch raised sides stop wheel slip-offs

 • Level landings: 60 inches minimum at the top and bottom of the ramp